• Home

 June 28, 2011

-A window blockade - a board screwed into the frame to hold the pane pinned in place.
+A board screwed into the frame to hold the broken window pane in place.

-Simple screen stretched in and stapled to the window sill.
-Getting holey.
+Damaged screen stretched and and stapled to the window sill.

 Paned window glazing technique.